DevExpress-Examples/asp-net-web-forms-scheduler-fetchappointments-event/Readme.md

 # Scheduler for ASP.NET Web Forms - How to enhance scheduler performance when handling a large number of appointments

-This example demonstrates how to handle the [FetchAppointments](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxScheduler.ASPxSchedulerDataWebControlBase.FetchAppointments) event to dynamically limit the number of appointments loaded into the scheduler storage to the appointments actually shown.
+This example demonstrates how to handle the [FetchAppointments](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxScheduler.ASPxSchedulerDataWebControlBase.FetchAppointments) event to dynamically limit the number of appointments loaded into the scheduler storage.
 This approach can be useful when a scheduler contains a large amount of data, and only a small part of it needs to be loaded at one time.

 ```csharp
 protected void ASPxScheduler1_FetchAppointments(object sender, DevExpress.XtraScheduler.FetchAppointmentsEventArgs e) {